emscripten-core/emscripten/site/source/docs/optimizing/Optimizing-Code.rst

-does, it is highly recommended to optimize the builds that you ship, for several reasons: First, optimized builds are much smaller and faster, so they load quickly and run more smoothly, and second, **un**-optimized builds contain debug information such as the names of things and code comments in JavaScript (which may contain things you do not want to ship to your users).
+does, it is highly recommended to optimize the builds that you ship, for several reasons: First, optimized builds are much smaller and faster, so they load quickly and run more smoothly, and second, **un**-optimized builds contain debug information such as the names of files and functions, code comments in JavaScript, etc. (which aside from increasing size may also contain things you do not want to ship to your users).

 The rest of this page explains how to optimize your code.